agraef/midizap/README.md

 ## Key and Data Input

-Input messages can generally be processed in two different ways, "key mode" and "data mode".
-In either mode, the extra data payload of the message is considered, which we refer to as the *parameter value* (or just *value*, for short) of a message.
-The only exception here is the program change message which has no associated parameter value at all, as the program number is considered part of the message token.
-For note, key and channel pressure messages the parameter value is the velocity value.
-For control changes, it is the controller value, for pitch bend messages the pitch bend value.
+Input messages can be processed in two different ways, "key mode" and "data mode".
+Depending on the mode, the extra data payload of the message, which we refer to as the *parameter value* (or just *value* for short), is interpreted in different ways.
+The parameter value depends on the type of MIDI message.
+Program changes have no value at all.
+For notes, as well as key and channel pressure messages, it is the velocity value; for control changes, the controller value; and for pitch bend messages, the pitch bend value.
 Note that the latter is actually a 14 bit value which is considered as a signed quantity in the range -8192..8191, where 0 denotes the center value.
 In all other cases, the parameter value is an unsigned 7 bit quantity in the range 0..127.

 *Key mode* is the default mode and is available for all message types.
 In this mode, MIDI messages are considered as keys which can be "pressed" ("on") or "released" ("off").
 Any nonzero data value means "pressed", zero "released".
 Two special cases need to be considered here: